cn0047/stash/ed/sh.kubernetes/README.md

 in the cluster.
 Replication Controller Manager ensures all the Replication Controllers run on the desired container amount.

-`etcd` is an open source distributed key-value store (https://coreos.com/etcd).
+`etcd` (cluster data store) is an open source distributed key-value store (https://coreos.com/etcd).
 Kubernetes stores all the RESTful API objects here.

-Scheduler (kube-scheduler) - decides which node is suitable for pods to run on, according to the resource capacity or the balance of the resource utilization on the node.
+Scheduler (`kube-scheduler`) - decides which node is suitable for pods to run on, according to the resource capacity or the balance of the resource utilization on the node.

 `Kubelet` is a major process in the nodes, which reports node activities back